OldManUmby/DND.SRD.Wiki/pages/10.abilities/default.md

 **_Athletics_**.
 Your Strength (Athletics) check covers difficult situations you encounter while climbing, jumping, or swimming.
 Examples include the following activities:

 *   You attempt to climb a sheer or slippery cliff, avoid hazards while scaling a wall, or cling to a surface while something is trying to knock you off.
 *   You try to jump an unusually long distance or pull off a stunt midjump.
 *   You struggle to swim or stay afloat in treacherous currents, storm-tossed waves, or areas of thick seaweed.
 Or another creature tries to push or pull you underwater or otherwise interfere with your swimming.

 **_Other Strength Checks_**.
 The GM might also call for a Strength check when you try to accomplish tasks like the following:

 *   Force open a stuck, locked, or barred door
 *   Break free of bonds
 *   Push through a tunnel that is too small
 *   Hang on to a wagon while being dragged behind it
 *   Tip over a statue
 *   Keep a boulder from rolling

 ##### Attack Rolls and Damage

 You add your Strength modifier to your attack roll and your damage roll when attacking with a melee weapon such as a mace, a battleaxe, or a javelin.
-You use melee weapons to make melee attacks in hand* to-hand combat, and some of them can be thrown to make a ranged attack.
+You use melee weapons to make melee attacks in hand-to-hand combat, and some of them can be thrown to make a ranged attack.

 ##### Lifting and Carrying